Mishkanian/flashlight_ios_app/README.md

 # Flashlight iOS app

+## Language
+- Swift

+## What is this app?
-Simple flashlight app written in Swift for iOS devices.
+- This is a simple flashlight app for iOS devices.

+## How does this app work?
-Screen changes from white to black whenever user taps on the screen.
+- The screen changes from white to black whenever the user taps on the screen.
+This app does not turn on the light on back of devices.

 **Author: Michael Mishkanian**
 For all questions and inquiries, please contact me on [LinkedIn](https://www.linkedin.com/in/michaelmishkanian/).